 Students graduate with the skills, experience, and credentials necessary to teach kindergarten through sixth grade in Colorado.
-Only those who earn licensure will be able to teach in public schools.
+Only those who earn licensure for teaching in elementary schools in Colorado will be able to teach in public schools.
 A background check, an interview, and a passing score on the PLACE or PRAXIS II test are required for acceptance into the program options that involve licensure.

-The Liberal Arts with Elementary Education Licensing degree is designed for adult students who wish to obtain a Bachelor of Arts degree and a license that allows them to teach in a kindergarten through sixth-grade setting in the State of Colorado.
+The Liberal Arts with Elementary Education Licensing degree is designed for adult students who wish to obtain a Bachelor of Arts degree and a license that allows them to teach kindergarten through sixth grade in Colorado.
 Upon successful completion of the program, graduates apply to the Colorado Department of Education for a teaching license.

-The Liberal Arts with Elementary Education Theory degree is designed for adult students who wish to obtain a Bachelor of Arts degree without licensure since they do not plan to teach immediately.
+The Liberal Arts with Elementary Education Theory degree is designed for adult students interested in teaching elementary school who wish to obtain a Bachelor of Arts degree without licensure since they do not plan to teach immediately.
 Students may opt to obtain a license in the future, or choose to teach in a kindergarten through sixth-grade setting that does not require licensure from the State of Colorado.
 (Student teaching is not required although students are required to complete field experiences.)